 Dojo (道場) means "place of the Tao".
 For those not familiar with Tao (道), this is a concept of Taoism and Confucianism.
-The kanji translates as "way" or "path" and loosely translates as "doctrine" or "principle."
+The kanji translates as "way" or "path" and loosely denotes "doctrine" or "principle."
 Tao is often expressed through in-yo (yin-yang) where every action creates a counter-action (Newton's third law of motion).
 When we punch in karate, we withdraw the other hand with equal velocity to maintain power and balance.
 Many Westerners confuse Japanese, Okinawan, Chinese, Korean and sport street fighting facilities as dojo.
 Dojo are strictly Okinawan/Japanese.
-A traditional martial arts dojo is special and belongs to all of those who train in the dojo.
+A traditional martial arts dojo is special and belongs to all who train in the dojo.